Social Studies Courses

 Available at Central Only

-The class is primarily a lecture/discussion course which includes the history of African Americans from the end of Reconstruction to present times.
+The class is primarily a lecture/discussion course that includes the history of African Americans from the end of Reconstruction to the present times.

 -